Definition

 Harder to buy – A lot of online exchanges don’t provide direct fiat (USD, AUD, etc.) trading for certain altcoins.
 That means you’ll also have to convert any altcoins to Bitcoin or a stablecoin before cashing out into fiat money.

 *Note – This is not a problem with Digital Surge.
-We allow you to buy/sell over 250+ altcoins directly with AUD – saving you time and money!
+We allow you to buy/sell over 420+ altcoins directly with AUD.

 How do I evaluate what a good altcoin investment is?